Diffusion on hierarchical systems of weakly-coupled networks: Analytical results for coarse-grained diffusion

-It follows that there is an equilibrium number of particles in $\mathcal{A}^{(1)}$ network: $N^{(1)}_\infty=N \alpha^{(2\,1)}/(\alpha^{(1\,2)}+\alpha^{(2\,1)})$.
-Near the equilibrium state the variations of $N^{(1)}(t)$ are sufficiently slow thereby making it possible to write Eq. (\ref{eq:eq}) in a form analogous of the First Ficks's Law \cite{mazo} with a diffusion constant $D$ and in the presence of additional internetwork driving force $F$
+It follows that the equilibrium number of particles in the network $\mathcal{A}^{(a)}$ is : $N^{(a)}_\infty=N \alpha^{(a\,b)}/(\alpha^{(a\,b)}+\alpha^{(b\,a)})$.
+Near the equilibrium, the variations of $N^{(a)}(t)$ are sufficiently slow thus allow to write Eq. (\ref{eq:NNON}) in the form that is analogous to Ficks's First Law \cite{mazo} with a diffusion constant $D$ and in the presence of an additional inter-network driving force $F$